 Semiosis takes time because the connection between a sign and its object continues with the interpretant, which in turn propagates the connection to generate another interpretant sign with the same power of propagation.
 The sign-object relation is meaningless without the interpretant; there can be no sign-interpretant relation without the object; the object-interpretant relation is inconceivable without the sign.
 Thus a sign embodies Thirdness as a triadic relationship which cannot be decomposed into a set of one-to-one relations.
 Semiosis as Thirdness brings the two poles of the meaning cycle into the kind of relation represented diagrammatically as a closed loop.
 When we see (through many observations) that certain regularities in the causal relations between phenomena remain consistent over time, we call them ‘laws of nature.’
 If the brain carries a stream of consciousness, it is also carried by the river of Thought, the Big Current running through Big Mind.

 Thought is not necessarily connected with a brain.
 It appears in the work of bees, of crystals, and throughout the purely physical world; and one can no more deny that it is really there, than that the colors, the shapes, etc., of objects are really there.Peirce's attempt to generalize thought and mind beyond human psychology led to his most thoughtful and mindful characterizations of semiosis and Thirdness – such as the following, from the ‘Syllabus’ which he wrote to accompany his Lowell Lectures of 1903.
-Here he also stipulates that a Sign must have ‘a mental interpretant’ – which, as we have seen, does not restrict its provenance to human consciousness – and then poses the question of whether representation could take place without signs, i.e. mindlessly.
-His answer to that question virtually asserts that not only is all thought in signs, but also all signs are in thought.— Peirce, CP 4.551 (1906)
+Realizing that the word “sign” usually refers to something experienced as meaningful by humans, and thinking that it was not essential to a sign that it be limited to the human realm, he defined a technical term that avoided this limitation.— Peirce, CP 4.551 (1906)

 A Sign, or Representamen, is a First which stands in such a genuine triadic relation to a Second, called its Object, as to be capable of determining a Third, called its Interpretant, to assume the same triadic relation to its Object in which it stands itself to the same Object.
 The triadic relation is genuine, that is its three members are bound together by it in a way that does not consist in any complexus of dyadic relations.
 That is the reason the Interpretant, or Third, cannot stand in a mere dyadic relation to the Object, but must stand in such a relation to it as the Representamen itself does.
 Nor can the triadic relation in which the Third stands be merely similar to that in which the First stands, for this would make the relation of the Third to the First a degenerate Secondness merely.
 The Third must indeed stand in such a relation, and thus must be capable of determining a Third of its own; but besides that, it must have a second triadic relation in which the Representamen, or rather the relation thereof to its Object, shall be its own (the Third's) Object, and must be capable of determining a Third to this relation.
 All this must equally be true of the Third's Thirds and so on endlessly; and this, and more, is involved in the familiar idea of a Sign; and as the term Representamen is here used, nothing more is implied.The second triadic relation which the Interpretant must have can be seen as another iteration of the loop we have diagrammed as the meaning cycle.
 Yet it is separated from the first triadic relation only by abstraction from the process, i.e. from the current flowing through the semiosic circuit.
 These relations all take place simultaneously even as they take time, and this (like the presence of past and future) characterizes the continuity of time itself as an element of direct experience.
 Peirce continues:EP2:272-3

 A Sign is a Representamen with a mental Interpretant.
 Possibly there may be Representamens that are not Signs.
 Thus, if a sunflower, in turning towards the sun, becomes by that very act fully capable, without further condition, of reproducing a sunflower which turns in precisely corresponding ways toward the sun, and of doing so with the same reproductive power, the sunflower would become a Representamen of the sun.
-But thought is the chief, if not the only, mode of representation.As Peirce's example of the sunflower shows, it is very difficult to imagine how this could take place without thought in the Peircean sense of that word, which does not depend on the thinking of human subjects – for human language depends on semiosis rather than the other way round – but does involve the direct experience of time -as continuous transformation.
+But thought is the chief, if not the only, mode of representation.As Peirce's example of the sunflower shows, it is very difficult to imagine how representation could take place without thought in the Peircean sense of that word, which does not depend on the thinking of human subjects.
+Human thinking and talking is only one kind of semiosis or ‘thought’ (though a very important one for humans) – but as such, it involves the direct experience of time as continuous transformation.